emberjs/rfcs/text/0459-angle-bracket-built-in-components.md

 We would provide a codemod to convert the old invocation style into the new style.

-#### Deprecations
+#### Template Lints

-Even though the angle bracket invocation style is recommended going forward (and should be enforced via a template lint), components can generally be invoked using the either the curly or angle bracket syntax.
+Even though the angle bracket invocation style is recommended going forward, components can generally be invoked using the either the curly or angle bracket syntax.
 Therefore, while not recommended, `{{link-to}}` would still work and invoke the same component.

-In the case that the curly invocation style is used, we propose to issue the following deprecation warnings:

-* Passing positional arguments to `{{link-to}}` (pass named arguments instead)
-* Using the inline form of `{{link-to}}` (use the block form instead)
-* The `query-params` helper (pass a hash/POJO to the `query` argument instead)
+We propose to add template lint rules to using this component with the curly invocation style.

 ### `<Input>`